atanasmirchev/atanasmirchev.github.io/_pages/about.md

 After the defense, I added {% cite wagner2014humanoid klingensmith2016armslam scona2017proprioception %} last-minute as part of a more general discussion in the related work section, but I did not point out the above.
 Please take care if you cite.

+On a different note: appendix C extends the background in Part I., the sources on p.
+9 apply here too.
+On the whole, the background theory should be covered by those textbooks and the inline references, though I remember consulting a few more sources on these topics so I want to highlight them here.
+I recall looking up the importance sampling derivation in {% cite soelch2021uncovering %} by Maximilian Sölch and doing equations C.29 and C.31 in the same way (by the way, $$1/\mathcal{Z}$$ in C.30. should be $$\mathcal{Z}$$).
+I also presented the POMDP transition in equation 1.33 as in {% cite kayalibay2024control %} by Baris Kayalibay.
+C.2. is a brief recap of Gauss-Newton and MAP -- I cited *"Factor Graphs for Robot Perception"* by Dellaert and Kaess at the end of the section when I mentioned sparsity, but I fear what did not come across is that the book is a holistic reference, note that you can get most of what I had to say in C.2. from it.
+For the generalized Gauss-Newton perspective in C.2.
+I remember looking up [this lecture](https://www.youtube.com/watch?v=SuqEx_wPPwI) by Fred Roosta.
+For the theory on rotations and Lie groups I cross-referenced with [these lectures](https://www.youtube.com/playlist?list=PLTBdjV_4f-EJn6udZ34tht9EVIW7lbeo4) by Daniel Cremers.

 ## References
 {% bibliography --cited_in_order %}